spikecurtis/calico-ubuntu-vagrant/README.md

 At this point, it's worth checking that your servers can ping each other.

+Connect to ubuntu-0 and then check it can ping ubuntu-1:

-From ubuntu-0
+    vagrant ssh ubuntu-0
     ping 172.17.8.101

+and vice-versa:

-From ubuntu-1
+    vagrant ssh ubuntu-1
     ping 172.17.8.100

-If you see ping failures, the likely culprit is a problem with the VirtualBox network between the VMs.
-You should check that each host is connected to the same virtual network adapter in VirtualBox and rebooting the host may also help.
-Remember to shut down the VMs with `vagrant halt` before you reboot.
+If you see ping failures, the likely culprit is a problem with the VirtualBox/VMWare network between the VMs.
+You should check that each host is connected to the same virtual network adapter in VirtualBox/VMWare.
+Rebooting the host may also help.
+Remember to gracefully shut down the VMs with `vagrant halt` before you reboot.

-You should also verify each host can access etcd.
-The following will return an error if etcd is not available.

-    etcdctl ls /

 ## Starting Calico services<a id="calico-services"></a>